clairedavid/ml_in_hep/_sources/week2/NN2_costF.md

 The loss function is not to be confused with the hypothesis function $h_{W,b}(x^{(i)})$ that serves to build a prediction $\hat{y}^{(i)}$ for sample $i$.

-This is not to be confused neither with the activation function, which only gets the neural network inputs (training data, weights and biases) and does not perform any comparison with the observed values $\boldsymbol{y}$).
+This is not to be confused with the activation function either, which only gets the neural network inputs (training data, weights and biases) and does not perform any comparison with the observed values $\boldsymbol{y}$).
 ```

 We saw that forward propagation 'fills' in the network with values for all activation units using the weight matrices $W^1, W^2, \cdots, W^{L}$ and biases $b^1, b^2, \cdots b^L$, up to the last layer $L$ being the output layer: